 Make a double or triple-batch of this sauce and freeze some in appropriately-sized containers to suit your family’s appetite levels.
 It heats up quickly, and still tastes freshly made.
 You can always add more basil after reheating.

-If you’re wondering why I’m adding sugar or agave syrup to my tomato sauce recipes, it’s because the manufacturers have mostly stopped adding high fructose corn syrup or other sweeteners to their canned tomato sauces.
+If you’re wondering why I’m adding maple syrup or agave syrup to my tomato sauce recipes, it’s because the manufacturers have mostly stopped adding high fructose corn syrup or other sweeteners to their canned tomato sauces.
 It’s completely up to you whether you choose to add sweetness, or not.
 I prefer a bit of sugar to cut the acidity of the tomatoes.

 From the kitchen of A Food Lover’s Delight….